bootsie123/F1-Web-Viewer/README.md

 - Ability to pin feeds to prevent them from moving
 - Support for syncing feeds (works across multiple tabs)
 - Support for multiple layouts
+- Support for play/pause all (works across multiple tabs)
 - Support for resizing any feed in the layout
 - Ability to set the number of columns in the layout
 - Ability to set the height for rows in the layout